MarkJelic/TEC-1G/Documentation/memmap.md

 - U8: 32k RAM fitted
 - U9: left empty

-Note that U7 can also accept a TEC-1 2k or 4k ROM with MON-1B/2 if you wish to run older software.
+Note that U7 can also accept a TEC-1 2k or 4k ROM with any previous MONitor if you wish to run older software.

 ## Memory Banks - Special Features

-Each memory bank has certain unique special featutes, which are described below.
+Each memory bank has certain unique special features, which are described below.

 ### SHADOW Memory - Bank 0

-To maintain TEC compatibility, the first 2K of Bank 0 is, at power on or RESET, shadowed to the first 2k of bank 3.
-Hence, the first 2k of ROM appears at both 0000h and C000h simultaneously.
+To maintain TEC compatibility, the first 2K of Bank 0 is, at power on or RESET, is over-shadowed by the first 2k of bank 3.
+Hence, the first 2k of ROM appears at both $0000 and $C000 simultaneously.

 Shadow can be turned off via the System Latch, giving a continuous 32k of RAM across banks 0 and 1.